nshantha/athenyx/README.md

 3. **Configure .env**: Make sure `NEO4J_URI` points to your local/cloud Neo4j instance and `BACKEND_API_URL` is `http://localhost:8000`.

-4. **Run Data Ingestion**:
-   * Open a terminal in the project root
-   * Run: `poetry run python -m ingestion.main`
-   * Wait for completion and check logs/Neo4j

-5. **Run Backend API**:
+4. **Run Backend API**:
    * Open a new terminal
    * Run: `poetry run uvicorn app.main:app --reload --host 0.0.0.0 --port 8000`
    * Keep this terminal running

-6. **Run Frontend UI**:
+5. **Run Frontend UI**:
    * Open a third terminal
    * Run: `poetry run streamlit run ui/app.py --server.port 8501`
    * Keep this terminal running

-7. **Access Services**:
+6. **Access Services**:
    * Frontend UI: http://localhost:8501
    * Backend API Docs: http://localhost:8000/docs
    * Neo4j Browser: Access your local/cloud instance directly via its specific URL/port

-## Usage
+## Using Athenyx

-1. Ensure all required services are running (either via Docker or locally)
-2. Ensure the data ingestion has successfully completed for your target repository
+1. **Adding Repositories**:
-3. Navigate to the Streamlit UI (usually http://localhost:8501)
+   * Navigate to the Streamlit UI (usually http://localhost:8501)
+   * In the sidebar, click "➕ Add New Repository"
+   * Enter the repository URL (e.g., https://github.com/GoogleCloudPlatform/microservices-demo.git)
+   * Optionally specify a branch and description
+   * Click "Add Repository" and wait for ingestion to complete

+2. **Managing Repositories**:
+   * View all indexed repositories in the sidebar dropdown
+   * Set the active repository by selecting it and clicking "Set as Active"
+   * The active repository context is displayed at the top of the chat interface

+3. **Querying the Knowledge Graph**:
-4. Enter your questions about the indexed codebase into the input box and click "Ask AI Assistant"
+   * Enter questions about the active repository in the chat input
-5. Observe the streamed answer
+   * The AI assistant will respond with information scoped to the active repository
+   * Questions can be about architecture, code structure, functionality, or specific files/components

+4. **Starting New Conversations**:
+   * Click "New Chat" to reset the conversation history
+   * Repository context is maintained across new chats

 ## Development